How much is corn yield costing you

 Overall, Bollig says between shelling losses, ear bounce and other factors, a farmer can potentially lose between 10 and 20 bushels/acre in yield from the corn head alone.

-“Add in the likelihood that you’ll probably have one year of additional loss from downed or lodged corn with the same head — say five years — and that number can get into the $20,000 to $50,000 range for an entire farm operation,” Bollig says.
+“Add in the likelihood that you’ll probably have one year of additional loss from down or lodged corn with the same head — say five years — and that number can get into the $20,000 to $50,000 range for an entire farm operation,” Bollig says.

 “Even if you can save $40,000 when buying a common corn head the cost of lost yield can add up pretty quickly.
 If it causes you to lose too many bushels, considering the yield loss potential, it’s important to have a corn head that can handle all the different conditions at harvest just as well as a planter can handle similar variability in the spring,” Bollig adds.
 The equipment choices you make can really make a difference.”